Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 This category is about outstanding effectiveness as a result of media-led ideas.
 The line between what constitutes a creative idea and a media idea is blurring and there are occasions when the media idea drove the entire effort.
 Of course, media cannot exist without the content, but this award is intended to recognize those cases that were led by the media thinking – where the integration of media and message led to success.
 The award honors media-led ideas that are powerful enough to become the genesis of the marketing program itself, to the extent that the program would not have been successful without the strategic media idea.

 This award showcases those who had the insight and creativity to change the way a particular media channel is consumed, or to create a new channel.
 The award will go to brands who reached out of the conventional approach to grab their audience and effectively engage with them.
 Whether the effort was one execution or multiple, and/or used one engagement channel or multiple – the work must represent new and creative usage of the media channels we know and love, or have not yet met.
 Note: All entries must specifically address what was innovative and the results achieved.
-Provide clear articulation of how the media was used innovatively and how the media strategy/plan optimized the results.
+Address the category situation and provide clear articulation of how the media was used innovatively and how the media strategy/plan optimized the results.

 This category are evaluated the depth of analysis and understanding of the brand role and media in the life of specific groups of consumers, including their needs, lifestyle, values and interests.
 The reach of target audience should insure a success of campaign in general.